apache/horaedb-docs/docs/src/en/sdk/rust.md

 write_req.add_point(point);
 ```

-- New `rpc_ctx`, the `rpc ctx` is used to carry user information, and it can be defined on demand or just use the default value, [detail about rpc ctx](https://github.com/CeresDB/ceresdb-client-rs/blob/a72e673103463c7962e01a097592fc7edbcc0b79/src/rpc_client/mod.rs#L29):
+- New `rpc_ctx`, and it can also be defined on demand or just use the default value, [detail about rpc ctx](https://github.com/CeresDB/ceresdb-client-rs/blob/a72e673103463c7962e01a097592fc7edbcc0b79/src/rpc_client/mod.rs#L29):

 - Finally, write to server by client.